jorgoiliakopoulos/Gallery-Grid-Widget-Show-More-Images/README.md

 4. Adding the Function to the wp_footer Hook:
    Finally, the function is added to the wp_footer action hook, ensuring it executes in the footer area of the page.
 This is a strategic choice because it relies on all the gallery HTML elements being loaded and accessible via JavaScript.

+5. About the styles.css file:
+   In summary, this CSS snippet customizes the appearance and behavior of a product image gallery in a web page.
+It focuses on visual enhancements like rounded corners, a grid layout with responsive adjustments, maintaining the aspect ratio of images, and adding interactive feedback on hover.
+This approach contributes to a more            engaging and user-friendly gallery display, which is particularly useful in e-commerce settings where visual presentation can significantly impact user experience.

 This customization enhances user experience by cleanly indicating when more images are available in a gallery without initially overwhelming the viewer with too many images.
 It also utilizes FontAwesome as a professional and visually appealing indicator.